 Example: Fiscal year

 Series: GS-02 010143 Accounts Payable

-Retention and disposition: Retain 3 years or until audit, whichever is longer, then destroy.
+Retention and disposition: Retain 3 years after end of state fiscal year then destroy.

 Example: Calendar year

-Retention and disposition: Retain 2 years then destroy.
+Retention and disposition: Retain 2 years after end of calendar year then destroy.

 The series is closed at the end of CY 2007 and retained for CY 2008 and 2009.
 They may be destroyed on January 1, 2010, but no later than December 31, 2010.